Forms on Berkovich spaces based on harmonic tropicalizations: Semipositivity and harmonic functions

 \begin{defn} A $\Lambda$-PL function $h\colon X\to\R$ is called \defi{semipositive} at a point $x\in X$ if it satisfies the equivalent conditions of Proposition~\ref{prop:def.semipositive}, and it is \defi{harmonic} at $x$ if both $h$ and $-h$ are semipositive at $x$.
 We say that $h$ is \defi{semipositive} if it is semipositive at all points of $X$.

 A \defi{harmonic function on $X$} is an $\R$-PL function $h\colon X\to\R$ which is harmonic at all points of $X$.
 A $\Lambda$-PL harmonic function is called \defi{$\Lambda$-harmonic.} \end{defn}

 \begin{art} Some remarks: \begin{enumerate} \item A $\Lambda$-PL function $h$ is harmonic at $x\in X$ if and only if $L_h(x)$ is numerically trivial.
 Equivalently, there exists a paracompact neighbourhood $U$ of $x$, a formal $K^\circ$-model $\fU$ of $U$, and a numerically trivial element $\fL\in M(\fU)_\Lambda$, such that $h=h_\fL$. \item Semipositivity and harmonicity are insensitive to the group $\Lambda$, in the following sense: if $h\in\PL_\Lambda(X)$, then $h$ is semipositive at a point $x$ if and only if its image in $\PL_\R(X)$ is semipositive at $x$. \item Semipositivity and harmonicity of $h$ at $x$ is intrinsic to the germ of $h$ in $\PL_\Lambda(X,x)$.
 In particular, the semipositive (resp.\ harmonic) functions on $X$ form a sheaf in the analytic topology.
-(They do \emph{not} form a sheaf in the $\rG$-topology). \item It follows from Proposition~\ref{prop:def.semipositive}(1) that the locus of all points $x\in X$ at which $h$ is semipositive (resp.\ harmonic) is open. \item The set of semipositive functions at a point forms a monoid (resp.\ a cone if $\Lambda=\R$), and the set of harmonic functions at a point forms a group (resp.\ an $\R$-subspace). \item If $h = \log|f|$ for an invertible analytic function $f$ in a neighbourhood of $x$, then $h$ is harmonic at $x$ by Lemma~\ref{lem:model.lb.trivial} (the converse does not hold: see Remark~\ref{harmonic non-smooth functions}). \end{enumerate} \end{art}
+(They do \emph{not} form a sheaf in the $\rG$-topology). \item It follows from Proposition~\ref{prop:def.semipositive}(1) that the locus of all points $x\in X$ at which $h$ is semipositive (resp.\ harmonic) is open. \item The set of semipositive functions at a point forms a monoid (resp.\ a cone if $\Lambda=\R$), and the set of harmonic functions at a point forms a group (resp.\ an $\R$-subspace). \item If $h = \log|f|$ for an invertible analytic function $f$ in a neighbourhood of $x$, then $h$ is harmonic at $x$ by Lemma~\ref{lem:model.lb.trivial} (the converse does not hold: see Remark~\ref{harmonic non-smooth functions}). \item Harmonic functions generalize smooth functions in the same way that numerical equivalence generalizes rational equivalence in algebraic geometry. \end{enumerate} \end{art}

 \begin{lem} Suppose that $X$ is paracompact.
 Let $\fX$ be a formal $K^\circ$-model of $X$ and let $\fL\in M(\fX)_\Lambda$.
 Then $h_\fL$ is semipositive (resp.\ harmonic) if and only if $\fL$ is nef (resp.\ numerically trivial). \end{lem}